adon-cloudcannon/landing-page-test/src/collections/lessons/jekyll-tutorial/introduction-to-jekyll-includes.md

 ```
 {% endraw %}

 You can apply this same logic to Instagram, Facebook, or any other social media posts.
-Simply find the “embed” option for a post/content to create your include, then replace the unique code with `{{ include.<your variable> }}`.
+Simply find the “embed” option for a post/content to create your include, then replace the unique code with `{{ include.&lt;your variable&gt; }}`.
 Now all you need to add is the unique code whenever there is a new post to add.

 ## What’s next?